edubu2/metis-project3/README.md

 ## Project Ideas

-    - Predicting whether or not customer will purchase an item in their cart, or not.
+1. Predicting whether or not customer will purchase an item in their cart, or not.
-      - data source: 2017 Instacart dataset (via [kaggle](https://www.kaggle.com/psparks/instacart-market-basket-analysis))
+    - Data source: 2017 Instacart dataset (via [kaggle](https://www.kaggle.com/psparks/instacart-market-basket-analysis))